Comparison of complete-case, pairwise available-case, and maximum likelihood missing data methods

 There was no interaction between the missing data methods and any of the exogenous variables for the covariance.

 Fraser, Christine Anne, "Comparison of complete-case, pairwise available-case, and maximum likelihood missing data methods" (1996).
 Psychology - Dissertations.
-Paper 104.
+104.